Edgar MartinezEdgar Martinez

 Bill Bavasi, the general manager of the Mariners’ AL West rival Angels from 1994-99, called his years there “…a victim of Edgar, the greatest right-handed hitter of his generation.”

-Martinez finished his career as one of only six players in history with at least 300 homers, 500 doubles, a career batting average higher than .300, a career OBP higher than .400 and a career slugging percentage higher than .500.
+Martinez finished his career as one of only six players in history with at least 300 homers, 500 doubles, a career batting average at least .300, a career OBP of at least .400 and a career slugging percentage of at least .500.

 “I’ve never heard anyone say a bad word about Edgar Martinez,” said former Mariners manager Bob Melvin.
 “And in this game, that’s almost impossible.”